Iraq hosts regional meeting aimed at easing Mideast tensions | Politics

 - Iraq

-Iraq hosts a regional conference Saturday aimed at easing tensions in the Middle East and emphasizing the Arab country's new role as mediator.
+Iraqi security forces fanned out across the Iraqi capital Saturday ahead of a regional conference aimed at easing tensions in the Middle East and emphasizing the Arab country's new role as a mediator.

+Among the invitees are archenemies Iran and Saudi Arabia, whose rivalry has often played out in Iraq and other countries, including Yemen and Lebanon.
+Saudi Arabia has said it would be represented by its foreign minister, Prince Faisal bin Farhan.
+It was not clear what kind of representation Iran would have at the conference.
+Egyptian President Abdel Fattah el-Sissi and Jordan's King Abdullah as well as representatives from Turkey, Qatar, and the United Arab Emirates were expected to participate.
+French President Emmanuel Macron, whose country is co-organizing the meeting, arrived in Baghdad early Saturday.
+Participants were expected to discuss a regional water crisis, the war in Yemen, and a severe economic and political crisis in Lebanon that has brought the country to the point of collapse.
+Iraqi special forces deployed in Baghdad, particularly around the Green Zone, which houses foreign embassies and is the seat of the Iraqi government.

 The Shiite-majority country lies on the fault line between Shiite Iran and the mostly Sunni Arab world, led by powerhouse Saudi Arabia, and has long been a theater in which Saudi-Iran rivalry for regional supremacy played out.